-- at least 75% of the value of our total assets must be represented by "real estate assets" (which also includes any property attributable to the temporary investment of new capital, but only if such property is stock or a debt instrument and only for the 1-year period beginning on the date the REIT receives such proceeds), cash and cash items (including receivables) and government securities ("75% Value Test"); - not more than 25% of the value of our total assets may be represented by securities other than securities that constitute qualifying assets for purposes of the 75% Value Test; - except with respect to securities of a TRS or QRS and securities that constitute qualifying assets for purposes of the 75% Value Test: - not more than 5% of the value of our total assets may be represented by securities of any one issuer (the "5% Value Test"): - we may not hold securities possessing more than 10% of the total voting power of the outstanding securities of any one issuer (the "10% Vote Test"); - we may not hold securities having a value of more than 10% of the total value of the outstanding securities of any one issuer ("10% Value Test"); and - not more than 25% of the value of our total assets may be represented by securities of one or more TRSs.
+- at least 75% of the value of our total assets must be represented by "real estate assets" (which includes any property attributable to the temporary investment of new capital, but only if such property is stock or a debt instrument and only for the 1-year period beginning on the date the REIT receives such proceeds, and, includes debt instruments issued by publicly offered REITs), cash and cash items (including receivables) and government securities ("75% Value Test"); - · not more than 25% of the value of our total assets may be represented by securities other than securities that constitute qualifying assets for purposes of the 75% Value Test; - except with respect to securities of a TRS or QRS and securities that constitute qualifying assets for purposes of the 75% Value Test: - · Not more than 25% of the value of our total assets may be represented by debt instruments issued by publicly offered REITs to the extent such debt instruments are not secured by real property or interests in real property.

+- · not more than 5% of the value of our total assets may be represented by securities of any one issuer (the "5% Value Test"); - we may not hold securities possessing more than 10% of the total voting power of the outstanding securities of any one issuer (the "10% Vote Test"); - · we may not hold securities having a value of more than 10% of the total value of the outstanding securities of any one issuer ("10% Value Test"); and - not more than 20% (25% for our 2009 taxable year through the end of our 2017 taxable year) of the value of our total assets may be represented by securities of one or more TRSs.